Visitors: How to have guests and be fair to your flatmates

 If they do, you’ll be held responsible and we’ll consider it a breach of your tenancy agreement.
 If you’re not confident your guests will follow the rules, or if you don’t know them very well yet, it might be best to wait before you invite them round.

-Read the terms and conditions of your tenancy (see clause 6, Tenant Conduct).
+You can also find more details about what you can and cannot do in the terms and conditions of your tenancy (see clause 6, Tenant Conduct).

 Let your housemates know first